ekspla/micropython_aioble_examples/README.md

          # Do something with the buffer.
 ```

-This workaround is useful in this case because the server (peripheral) is always waiting
+The workaround is useful in this case because the server (peripheral) is always waiting
-for the response from the client (micropython/aioble) and this waiting time can be used
+for the response from the client (micropython/aioble) and the waiting time can be used
 to processs the data in the queue.